JerrolKrause/ld-boilerplate-angular/README.md

 * `npm install -g grunt-cli` - Installs Grunt
 * `npm install -g yo` - Installs Yeoman

-If you are planning on using Sass (which you are of course), you will also need Ruby and Compass.

-* Download and install the latest version of [Ruby](http://rubyinstaller.org/downloads/).
-* `gem install compass` - Install the compass gem

 ## Installation

 * Navigate to your projects folder